 Music: Slow ballads, Waltzes (Norah Jones has a ton of them on her CD’s), songs by Frank Sinatra and Michael Buble, or anything that’s not heavy with percussion.

-Music: Real Latin songs such as “Besame Mucho”, lots of Pop songs like “Under the Boardwalk”, “Stand By Me”, or “Margaritaville”.
-These tend to make for a romantic dance for a couple.
+Music: Real Latin songs such as “Besame Mucho” as well as lots of Pop songs like “Under the Boardwalk”, “Stand By Me”, or “Margaritaville”.
+It’s a nice, romantic dance for a couple.

-*These two dances share the same basic step, the box.
+Rumba and Waltz share the same basic step, the box.
 The timing and expression are different, but where the feet go – the same.
-It’s like getting two dances for the price of one!
+As a result, it’s like getting two dances for the price of one!